jgnewman/quartermaster/README.md

 ```

 With regard to `dangerouslyAutoTruncateLimitBreakingValues`, this prop is rarely ever needed but is applicable in any case where you might attempt to pass a value to the text field that is greater than a provided char limit, assuming the character count is not expected to be greater than the limit.
 With this prop set to true, the component will automatically truncate the provided value and fire both a `change` and `keyUp` event with the new value.
 The prop is labeled as dangerous because if you are not handling these events in such a way that the component re-renders with the new, truncated value, you will trigger an infinitely recursive loop.

-## General Todos
-- Create some default CSS values for styled-components
-- Create new components (forms and fields)
-- Pick correct real deps and peer deps (ex: react, styled-components)